 N is equal to 1 if the length of the data modulo 255 is greater than 0, and equal to 0 otherwise

 The original IE into which the data would not fit is filled with the first chunk of data and is termed the leading IE. This IE is immediately followed by M-1 Fragment IEs, each containing the next chunk of data and with a length of 255.
 If N = 1 these IEs are immediately followed by the last chunk of data in a Fragment IE which has a length equal to the length of the data modulo 255.
+The sequence of the original IE and associated Fragment IEs must be contained in a single MSDU.